 After obtaining the approval of the Institutional Ethics Committee, two datasets of elite soccer players and elite cyclists were obtained.
 The soccer dataset consists of five typical biological markers from 3,936 male soccer players from the French elite leagues 1 and 2.
 The markers include concentrations of ferritin ($\mu$mol/L), serum iron ($\mu$mol/L), hemoglobin (g/L), erythrocytes (T/L), and hematocrit levels (\%).
 The biomarkers were collected every 6 months in July/August and in January/March from 2006 to 2019 for a total of 27 collections.
 The large interval between two measurements (around 6 months) allowed for independent samplings \cite{sharpe2006third}.

-The cycling dataset consists of ten biological markers from 1,247 amateur and 436 professional cyclists (total 1,683), all male athletes.
-These competed in BMX (105 athletes of whom 83 amateurs and 22 professionals), road cycling (1,052 athletes of whom 768 amateurs and 284 professionals), cross-country mountain biking (143 athletes, 109 amateurs and 34 professionals), downhill mountain biking (60 athletes, 48 amateurs and 12 professionals), cyclo-cross (49 athletes of whom 41 amateurs and 8 professionals), track sprint (38 athletes, 31 amateurs and 7 professionals), bike trials (30 athletes, 21 amateurs and 9 professionals), track pursuit (40 athletes, 28 amateurs and 12 professionals), multiple disciplines (6 athletes, 5 amateurs and 1 professional) and both multiple disciplines and status (160 athletes).
+The cycling dataset consists of ten biological markers from 1,134 amateur, 389 professional cyclists and 160 with both amateur and professional status (total 1,683), all male athletes.
+These competed in BMX (105 athletes, all amateurs), road cycling (1,052 athletes of whom 939 amateurs and 113 professionals), cross-country mountain biking (143 athletes, all amateurs), downhill mountain biking (60 athletes, all amateurs), cyclo-cross (49 athletes, all amateurs), track sprint (38 athletes, all amateurs), bike trials (30 athletes, all amateurs), track pursuit (40 athletes, all amateurs), multiple disciplines (6 athletes, 5 amateurs and 1 professional) and both multiple disciplines and status (160 athletes).
 The average age of sample collection is 24.07 years-old, the youngest and oldest athletes are 13.30 and 43.54 years old, respectively.
 The first sample was collected on the 09th Jan 2003 and the last sample was collected on the 12th Feb 2014.
 Markers include concentrations of ferritin ($\mu$mol/L), hemoglobin (g/L), erythrocytes (T/L), hematocrit levels (\%), reticulocytes (G/L and \%), OFF-hr score, insulin-like growth factor 1 (IGF1) (ng/mL), cortisol (nmol/L), testosterone (nmol/L), osteocalcin (ng/mL).
 In this dataset, 99.92\% of the samplings are spaced at least 6 days apart.